 - critically appraise and synthesize biomedical literature surrounding epidemiologic topics and concepts;

-- develop novel hypotheses that can be examined via epidemiological study;
+- develop novel hypotheses or important, researchable questions that can be examined via epidemiological study;

-- understand the implications of findings within appropriate population health, health services/policy, or clinical contexts.
+- understand the implications of findings within appropriate population health, health services/health policy, or clinical contexts.

 Students also have opportunities to present their research in seminars and scholarly academic meetings.
 Students gain an ability to communicate scientifically, both in terms of publishing research findings in reputable biomedical journals, and by presenting research findings to their respective research communities.